The Flesch Reading Score

-As you’ve probably heard “Content is King” when it comes to ranking factors for your site on search engines.
-You may also be aware of terms like the amount of content needed and the dangers of repetition.
+Flesch, a guide to better website content.
+As you’ve probably heard “Content is King” when it comes to ranking factors for your site.
+You may also be aware of terms like minimum work counts and the dangers of repetition.

 Therefore, the easier to read, the greater the user experience, search engine confidence and ranking positions.
 As a result, content is not only “king”, but the Lord Almighty in terms of how well your website performs.

 How to increase your score